Baraq23/canjump/README.md

 ## canjump
+This program determines if it's possible to reach and stay at the last index of the array starting from the first index, based on the steps you need to advance.
+Each value of the slice represents the exact number of steps you must take forward from that position.

 ## How the program works
 For example; if the program is given the unsigned integer slice:
  []uint{2, 3, 1, 1, 4}

 then:
 Position: 0  1  2  3  4
 Steps:    2  3  1  1  4